Community Participation in Implementation Science

 The goal of this action group is to develop strategies to support the implementation science community in advancing research in policy implementation related to cancer prevention and control.
 It focuses on identifying resources to support policy implementation science and to connect investigators working in this space.

-Technology and Health Communication in Implementation Science
+Technology in Implementation Science

 This action group focuses on how health information technologies can support the provision of guideline-concordant cancer prevention and care.
 The group aims to identify which technologies are effective when adopted, barriers and facilitators to their adoption, the evidence gaps that must be filled to move the field forward, and how best to address those gaps.